celiosantosjr/simgenes/README.md

 ## Introduction

 Simulate random gene and protein sequences controlling for real parameters, such as GC content.
-The package simgenes rely on very common libraries:
+The package simgenes rely on very common libraries, e.g. biopython, tqdm, and numpy.

-   - Bio
-   - tqdm
-   - numpy

 In a test with 1 million sequences generated using simgenes:

 ```
 from simgenes import batch_random